danalchapman/tic-tac-toe/README.md

 ## Challenges & Celebrations

 #### Challenges
 My biggest challenge (out of the many) was connecting my data model in `game.js` to the DOM represented in `main.js`.
-Having to think of both of them separately and then finding the conecting dots was a difficult nut to crack, there were many iterations of the `handleBoardClick` and `renderBoard` functions especially, and even more time spent on the `displayAnnouncement`function when I realize that some of my data model logic was off.
+Having to think of both of them separately and then finding the conecting dots was a difficult nut to crack, there were many iterations of the `handleBoardClick` and `renderBoard` functions especially, and even more time spent on the `displayAnnouncement`function when I realized that some of my data model logic was off.
 A constant back and forth between both files in order to achieve a beautiful and also functioning game.

 #### Celebrations
 Unsurprising to anyone who knows me, I enjoy getting to flex the creative side of my brain and I had a lot of fun playing with the CSS to design a thematic board.
 Even before our instructor was done sharing the specs for this project I knew I wanted to incorporate the sun and the moon as the "opposing" players, with some thought on future dropdown additions.
 An honorable mention is also when I wrote out the `updatePlayerWins` function and it worked on the very first try (after calling it in my `renderBoard` function) was probably the biggest technical __HUZZAH__ of this project, however small a drop that function is in the ocean of this project.
 It was an amazing feeling all the same.